TomRaaff/js-as-html/LOG.md

 So now comes the question: would I want to use it like React?

 No. Firstly, because react already exists.
 Secondly, I don't think I want to build an SPA framework.
 SPA's complicate a lot of stuff that is easy when using the browser standards.
-Like urls, navigation through the back-button and such.
+Like urls, navigation through the back-button, initial loading time, support for non JS-users and SEO.

 I want to build something that is a small toolkit that enables a simple way to add html and enable the usage of components.
 I want to keep to native HTML, CSS and JS as close as possible and I think writing a single-page-app destroys the HTML parts.